niHonkage/DocsLearning/en/guides/application-orchestrate/llms-use-faq.md

 You can lower the value of "Max token" in the parameter settings of the Prompt Eng.

-### 10. What are the default models in Fusionworks, and can open-source LLMs be used?
+### 10. What are the default models in FusionWorks, and can open-source LLMs be used?

 A: The default models can be configured under **Settings - Model Provider.** Currently supported text generation LLMs include OpenAI, Azure OpenAl, Anthropic, etc. At the same time, open-source LLMs hosted on Hugging Face, Replicate, xinference, etc. can also be integrated.